-The School of Art offers a wide array of Studio Art, Art History and Design courses.
+The school offers a wide array of studio art, art history and design courses.
 Students interested in the tracks within 3D4M should consult the Degree Requirements section of this website for information on required courses.

 Introduction to handbuilding; kiln firing and glazing processes.
 Examination of contemporary sculpture in clay.

-ART 202 Intro Ceramics: Wheel Throwing (5 Credits)
+ART 202 Introduction to Ceramics: Wheel Throwing (5 Credits)

 Introduction to wheel throwing and glazing as a means to explore functional and conceptual considerations with clay in a contemporary context.

 Introduction to the material of glass as an art material.
-This studio class will explore numerous methods of glass forming including fusing, slumping, kiln casting, lamp-working and cold-working.
+This studio class will explore numerous methods of glass forming including slumping, and kiln casting.
 Students will be introduced to the use of glass kilns, annealing procedures and safe working practices in the glass studio.

 This course will introduce three-dimensional concepts and a critical, formal vocabulary in the pursuit of individual expression.
 Through discussions, lectures, research assignments and critiques, students will be better equipped to respond to contemporary sculptural issues and begin to position themselves and their work within a larger cultural context.

-ART 273 Intro to Sculpture: Structures (5 Credits)
+ART 273 Introduction to Sculpture II (5 Credits)

 An introduction to creating, combining, and challenging structures and forms.
 Materials range from wood, steel, plastics and glass to rubbers, fabrics and found objects.
 This course is guided by a sequence of technical demos, studio facility equipment and specific sculptural concepts applicable to materiality, form, object, structure, scale and connections.